osu-ukraine-hub/uot/Rules/rules-english.md

 ### Prize pool
 1. The podium comprises three best performing players of the Tournament;
 2. Prizes will be announced and distributed by staff to their respective podium winners;
 3. Any non-podium player may request a special banner to indicate their participation.
-Contact any staff member for more details.
+Contact Administration for more details.